 As we all know, women don’t have an easy time in their professional lives.
-Even though we live in the XXIst century, women are still burdened with more house chores, lower salaries, and unfair gender stereotypes at work.
-They also need to struggle with many disadvantages that cannot easily be proven or prevented, such as microaggressions and patronizing behaviors.
+Even though we live in the 21st century, women are still burdened with more house chores, lower salaries, and unfair gender stereotypes at work.
+They also need to struggle with many disadvantages that cannot easily be proven or prevented, such as microaggressions and patronizing behaviours.

-A lot of attention is paid to sexist behaviors of males towards females, but in fact, 95% of sexist behaviors I have ever experienced, came from women.
-I got the impression that this topic is tabboo, but I talked about this issue with female professionals on multiple occasions, and many of them shared my impressions.
+A lot of attention is paid to sexist behaviours of males towards females, but in fact, 95% of sexist behaviours I have ever experienced, came from women.
+I got the impression that this topic is taboo, but I talked about this issue with female professionals on multiple occasions, and many of them shared my impressions.

 I don’t know the official statistics on the hard numbers in recruitment (women hiring men versus women) as all I could find online was statistics on declared preferences which might be very different from the truth.
-It’s interesting to see that it’s so hard to find the hard statistics—I’m quite sure that a few years ago, there was quite a lot of information available online on how women discriminate other women at work or in politics.
+It’s interesting to see that it’s so hard to find the hard statistics—I’m quite sure that a few years ago, there was quite a lot of information available online on how women discriminate against other women at work or in politics.
 All this information magically evaporated from www by now.
-Or perhaps, Google changed the ratings, who knows.
+Or perhaps, Google changed the ratings, who knows?
 If you know any hard data in this area, please let me know asap!

 Anyways, there comes a question: how do women expect to be treated well in the workplace if they don’t treat each other well in the first place?
 This is just ridiculous.

 And it’s sad to see that it’s so hard to get jobs from female recruiters—especially given that all the female leaders I had to do with so far, were very good.
 I must admit that most of my superiors were men so far, mostly because my research topic was mathematically oriented and this discipline of science is populated by men rather than women.